uclibs/treatment_database/README.md

 ## Local Deployment and Development
 In production, the app uses SSO with Shibboleth for authentication.
-For local development, a simple username and password is used to streamline the setup.
+For local development, a simple username is used to streamline the setup.

 Key Differences:
 - Production: SSO with Shibboleth.
-- Local: Username and password.
+- Local: Username only.
-- Most tests use the local username/password setup.
+- Most tests use the local username setup.
 - SSO-specific tests simulate the production environment using mock data.

 ## Running the Tests